Aftermath of the September 11 attacks: New infrastructure

-Rebuilding of the area began shortly after clean up, and construction began on the Freedom Tower and the National September 11 Memorial and Museum.
+Rebuilding of the area began shortly after cleanup, and construction began on the Freedom Tower and the National September 11 Memorial and Museum.

 Park51

 Park51 (originally named Cordoba House) is a planned 13-story Muslim community center to be located two blocks from the World Trade Center site in Lower Manhattan.
 The majority of the center will be open to the general public and its proponents have said the center will promote interfaith dialogue.
 It will contain a Muslim prayer space that has controversially been referred to as the "Ground Zero mosque", though numerous commentators noted that it was neither a mosque nor at Ground Zero.

 It would replace an existing 1850s Italianate-style building that was being used as a Burlington Coat Factory before it was damaged in the September 11 attacks.
-The proposed multi-faith aspects of the design include a 500-seat auditorium, theater, a performing arts center, a fitness center, a swimming pool, a basketball court, a childcare area, a bookstore, a culinary school, an art studio, a food court, and a memorial to the victims of the September 11 attacks.
+The proposed multi-faith aspects of the design include a 500-seat auditorium, theater, a performing arts center, a fitness center, a swimming pool, a basketball court, a child care area, a bookstore, a culinary school, an art studio, a food court, and a memorial to the victims of the September 11 attacks.
 The prayer space for the Muslim community would accommodate 1,000–2,000 people.

+Immigration

+The Department of Homeland Security, created after the attack, brought "the intensity, scope, and funding of U.S. border and immigration enforcement to heights previously unseen in the nation’s history".